osmosis-labs/osmosis/x/gamm/twap/README.md

 ## Store layout

 We maintain twap accumulation records for every AMM pool on Osmosis.
+Because Osmosis supports multi-asset pools, a complicating factor is that

 ## Testing Methodology